-The recommended starting dose for patients who are not currently taking methylphenidate or other stimulants is 18 milligrams taken once a day for children and adolescents and 18 or 36 milligrams taken once a day for adults.
-Dosages should not exceed 54 milligrams a day for children aged 6 to 12, and 72 milligrams a day for adolescents aged 13 to 17 and adults aged 18 to 65.
+The recommended starting dose for patients who are not currently taking methylphenidate or other stimulants is 18 mg taken once a day for children and adolescents and 18 mg or 36 mg taken once a day for adults.
+Dosages should not exceed 54 mg a day for children and 72 mg a day for adolescents and adults.

-Doses may be increased in 18-milligram increments at weekly intervals for patients who are not seeing desired therapeutic results at a lower dose.
-A 27-milligram dosage strength is available to doctors to prescribe between the 18 and 36 milligram dosages.
+Doctors may increase the dose in 18 mg increments at weekly intervals for patients who are not seeing desired therapeutic results at a lower dose.
+A 27 mg dosage strength is available to doctors to prescribe between the 18 mg and 36 mg dosages.

-When patients are already taking methylphenidate two or three times a day at doses of 10 to 60 milligrams, dosing recommendations are based on current dosing regimens and clinical judgment.
-The conversion dosage should not exceed 72 milligrams a day.
+When patients are already taking methylphenidate immediate-release tablets two or three times a day at doses of 10 mg to 60 mg, conversion to Concerta (methylphenidate extended-release tablets) should be based on the current dosing regimen and clinical judgment.
+The conversion dosage should not exceed 72 mg a day.

 |5 mg methylphenidate two or three times a day||18 mg once a day in the morning|